AckerlyXu/heima/articles/active-directory/connect/active-directory-aadconnect-topologies.md

 It's possible to have more than one staging server when you want to have multiple backups in different datacenters.

 ## Multiple Azure AD tenants
 We recommend having a single tenant in Azure AD for an organization.
-Before you plan to use multiple Azure AD tenants, see the article [Administrative units management in Azure AD](./active-directory-administrative-units-management.md).
 It covers common scenarios where you can use a single tenant.

 ![Topology for multiple forests and multiple tenants](./media/active-directory-aadconnect-topologies/MultiForestMultiDirectory.png)